Our Approach

 Psychodynamic Therapy

-The goal of psychodynamic therapy is to recognize negative patterns of behavior and feeling that are rooted in past experiences and resolve them.
-This type of therapy often uses open-ended questions and free association so that people have the opportunity to discuss whatever is on their minds.
+The goal of psychodynamic therapy is to recognize negative patterns of behavior and feelings that are rooted in past experiences and resolve them.
+This type of therapy often uses open-ended questions and free association so that people have the opportunity to discuss whatever is on their mind.
 The therapist then works with the person to sift through these thoughts and identify unconscious patterns of negative behavior or feelings and how they have been caused or influenced by past experiences and unresolved feelings.
-By bringing these associations to the person’s attention they can learn to overcome the unhelpful behaviors and feelings which they caused.
+By bringing these associations to the person’s attention they can learn to overcome the unhelpful behaviors and improve change the patterns in their interpersonal relations.

 Play Therapy

-Play therapy refers to a method of psychotherapy with children in which a therapist uses a child's fantasies and the symbolic meanings of his or her play as a medium for understanding and communication with the child.
-The aim of play therapy is to decrease those behavioral and emotional difficulties that interfere significantly with a child's normal functioning.
-Inherent in this aim is improved communication and understanding between the child and his parents.
-Less obvious goals include improved verbal expression, ability for self-observation, improved impulse control, more adaptive ways of coping with anxiety and frustration, and improved capacity to trust and to relate to others.
-In this type of treatment, the therapist uses an understanding of cognitive development and of the different stages of emotional development as well as the conflicts common to these stages when treating the child.
+Play therapy refers to a method of psychotherapy with children in which a therapist uses a child's fantasies and the symbolic meanings of their play as a medium for understanding and communicating with the child.
+The aim of play therapy is to decrease those behavioral and emotional difficulties that interfere significantly with a child's daily functioning.
+Some goals include improved verbal expression, ability for self-observation, improved impulse control, more adaptive ways of coping with anxiety/frustration, and improved emotion regulation.